Deputy Vice-Chancellor and Vice-President (Research)

 Lead Committee is defined as the committee who is allocated to undertake review and approval of a research project.University Review Body means the University Human Research Ethics Committee (D/6.5) and approved review processes, University Biosafety Committee (D/6.6) and University Animal Ethics Committee (D/6.7).

-Deputy Vice-Chancellor and Vice-President (Research and Innovation) has responsibility for ensuring that approved research is monitored and for approving clinical trials regulated by the Therapeutic Goods Administration (TGA) where QUT is undertaking a clinical trial.
+Deputy Vice-Chancellor and Vice-President (Research) has responsibility for ensuring that approved research is monitored and for approving clinical trials regulated by the Therapeutic Goods Administration (TGA) where QUT is undertaking a clinical trial.

 Executive Director, Office of Research Services has operational responsibility for monitoring financial and contractual requirements for research and commercial projects in conformity with internal and external obligations and the maintenance of research performance data which is used for QUT’s statistics collection and reporting.